Abuhajer/reading-notes/README.md

 # reading-notes
-#Growth Mindset
+# Growth Mindset
-#### I'ts beleave that u can make your mind have a best understanding by working hard on it
+### I'ts beleave that u can make your mind have a best understanding by working hard on it
-##so 3 important thing u need to **remember** if u want to keep mindset growth
+## So 3 important thing you need to **remember** if you want to keep mindset growth .
 1. Keep Learning
 2. dont  upset yourself and look forward
 3. try somthing new

 ![Growth Mindset](https://bronxjiujitsu.com/upload/blogs/Screen_Shot_2019-12-17_at_3.51_.22_PM_.png)

->It’s not that I’m so smart, it’s just that I stay with problems longer. – Albert Einstein
+> *It’s not that I’m so smart, it’s just that I stay with problems longer. – Albert Einstein*